Marcusjnls/pitches/README.md

 ## Description
 The PitchR web application is meant for users to post pitches on any of the 7 different categories.
 These categories are:

-    1. Interview Pitch
+    1. Interview Pitches
-    2. Product Pitch
+    2. Product Pitches
-    3. Promotion Pitch
+    3. Promotion Pitches
-    4. Business
+    4. Business Pitches
     5. Academic
     6. Political
     7. Technology